MaelkMark/currconv/README.md

 ### Applying Changes
 After changing the `config.json`, `currencies.json`, or `api.key` files, reload the web pages where you want to use the converter.

+## Reporting bugs & suggestions
+If you would like to report a bug, suggest an improvement or contribute code, please see the [contribution guide](CONTRIBUTING.md).

+## Currently working on
+This is a list of planned features, improvements, and bug fixes.
+Before suggesting an improvement, please check to see whether it is already on this list.

+- Recognizing the exact currency code from the following format: `US $`

+<p align="center" style="text-align: center; margin-top: 50px;">Made with ❤️ by <a href="https://github.com/MaelkMark">Márk Magyar</p>